 - 4 hectares in Cotes-du-Rhône.

 The vines are cultivated with utmost respect to the environment.
 Only Bordeaux mixture (antifungal agent made of a solution of copper sulfate and quicklime) and sulfur is used in the phytosanitary and vineyard treatment.
 Harvest is manual, and only the best grapes are selected during a green harvest in the summer.

 The vineyards are planted to 60% Grenache, 30% Syrah and 10% Mourvèdre.
-The vines are 40-50 year old.
-The annual production is 8,800 to 10,000 cases.
-The average yield is 28 hl/ha.
+Annual production is 10,800 cases, with an average yield of 28 hl/ha.